joakimb/gtg_simulation/README.md

     docker run --net=host --cap-add SYS_ADMIN --env DISPLAY=$DISPLAY --volume="$HOME/.Xauthority:/root/.Xauthority:rw" -v "${PWD}"/code:/workspace --detach omsim

 When omnet opens, and you are prompted to select a workspace, select:

     /workspace

+Then choose to not import/install inet and examples.
+After that:

+    File -> Import
+    Select: General > Existing projects into workspace Type in /workspace in "Select root directory" Finish

+Then:

+    Project -> clean
+    select "clean all projects"
+    clean

 <!---
 [TODO is this still needed?]